davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ## The Dave Rhoden Band

 We played one show.
-John Vignault, Brian Manning, Chan Menon, Al Dorsey, Doug De Rienzo, me, and a young drummer who we lost track of and never heard from again.
+John Vignault, Brian Manning, Chandar, Al Dorsey, Doug De Rienzo, me, and a young drummer who we lost track of and never heard from again.
 His dad loved us though.
 We did a killer "Total Destruction To Your Mind".
 No recordings exist that I know of.
 Would love to know the date of that show, but if anyone would know it, I would.

 ---